 5. Collection, processing and use of your personal data, log files

-Each time our website is accessed, certain elements of usage data are transmitted by the respective Internet browser and stored in log files, the so-called server log files.
-These consist of the following data:
+Each time our website is accessed, certain usage data is transmitted by the respective Internet browser and stored in log files, the so-called server log files.
+This involves the following data:

 These data are collected and processed for the purposes of enabling you to use our website (establishing a connection), ensuring system security, technically managing the network infrastructure, providing information to law enforcement authorities in the event of a cyber-attack or misuse and optimising our offer.